Israel: Language

 The official language is Hebrew.
 Hebrew is the primary language of the state and is spoken daily by the majority of the population.
 Prior to 1948, opposition to Yiddish, the historical language of the Ashkenazi Jews, was common among supporters of the Zionist movement, including the Yishuv, who sought to promote Hebrew's revival as a unifying national language.
 These sentiments were reflected in the early policies of the Israeli government, which largely banned Yiddish theatre and publications.
 Until 2018, Arabic was also an official language; in 2018 it was downgraded to having a "special status in the state".
-Arabic is spoken by the Arab minority, with Arabic and Hebrew taught in Arab schools.
+Arabic is spoken by the Arab minority and is the main medium of teaching in Arab schools where Hebrew is studied as a subject.
 Arabic is studied in most Jewish schools and is often used on signage and in transport announcements.

 Due to mass immigration from the former Soviet Union and Ethiopia (some 130,000 Ethiopian Jews live in Israel), Russian and Amharic are widely spoken.
 Over one million Russian-speaking immigrants arrived in Israel between 1990 and 2004.
 French is spoken by around 700,000 Israelis, mostly originating from France and North Africa (see Maghrebi Jews).
 English was an official language during the Mandate period; it lost this status after the establishment of Israel, but retains a role comparable to that of an official language.
 Many Israelis communicate reasonably well in English, as many television programmes are broadcast in English with subtitles and the language is taught in elementary school.
-Israeli universities offer courses in English.
+The primary medium of teaching in Israeli universities is Hebrew, but some courses are offered in English.

+The main language of the Circassians in Israel is Adyghe, and most of them also know Hebrew and Arabic.

+The deaf community in Israel primarily uses Israeli Sign Language.
+Several village sign languages are used in Israel, most notably the Al-Sayyid Bedouin Sign Language and the Kafr Qasem Sign Language.